Skip to main content

 Despite the casual look, this rider is in fully CE-approved protective bike gear

-In 1972, a car driven by Harold Froom (the plaintiff) collided with another car, driven by Brian Butcher (the defendant).
+In 1972, a car driven by Harold Froom collided with another car, driven by Brian Butcher.
 The accident was deemed to be entirely the fault of Mr Butcher, and the judge in the original trial awarded Mr Froom £450 in general damages (around £2,600 today).

 While belts had to be fitted to the front seats of cars at this time, they didn’t legally have to be worn until 1983 (1989 for children under 14 in the rear, and 1991 for adults in the back).

-Mr Butcher’s solicitor appealed the value of the damages, and Lord Denning held that ‘since the plaintiff's injuries to the head and chest would have been avoided by the wearing of a seat belt, the damages on that account should be reduced by 25 per cent’.
+Mr Butcher’s solicitor appealed the value of the damages, and Lord Denning (known back then as ‘the people’s judge)’ held that “since the plaintiff's injuries to the head and chest would have been avoided by the wearing of a seat belt, the damages on that account should be reduced by 25%”.

-Since 1968, the Highway Code has advised drivers to wear their seatbelts, so Mr Froom should have known the safety implications.
+Since 1968, the Highway Code had advised drivers to wear their seatbelts, so it was ruled that Mr Froom should have known the safety implications.
 His payout was reduced to £350 (about £2,000 now).
+Importantly, there was a seatbelt fitted to be used by Mr Froom, and he made the conscious decision not to use it.

 Lord Denning’s decision was: “Seeing that it is compulsory to fit seatbelts, Parliament must have thought it sensible to wear them.
 But it did not make it compulsory for anyone to wear a seatbelt.
 Everyone is free to wear it or not as he pleases.
 Free in this sense, that if he does not wear it he is free from any penalty by the magistrates.
 Free in the sense that everyone is free to run his head against a brick wall, if he pleases.
 He can do it if he likes without being punished by the law.
 But it is not a sensible thing to do.
 If he does it, it is his own fault; and he has only himself to thank for the consequences.”